Ask an Eye Doctor: Is It OK to Wear My Spouse’s Eyeglasses?

 Three great reasons to get (or update) your own pair of eyeglasses, straight from an eye doctor who knows best

 You sit down to lunch at your favorite diner.
-Curious about the daily specials, you reach into your pocket for your glasses and come up empty.
+Curious about the daily specials, you reach into your pocket for your eyeglasses and come up empty.
 No big deal—your wife’s specs always do in a pinch, right?

 Yes and no, says Julie Schaefer, O.D., a Miami–based optometrist with South Florida Regional Eye Associates, located inside an America’s Best Contacts & Eyeglasses.

 “I often see spouses borrowing each other’s reading glasses to look at a menu, and that’s OK in the short term,” says Dr. Schaefer.
-“But if you’re using someone else’s prescription glasses to drive or to work at a computer, that’s definitely not a good idea.”
+“But if you’re using someone else’s prescription eyeglasses to drive or to work at a computer, that’s definitely not a good idea.”

 You won’t damage your eyes, she says, but you will overtask them.
 Plus, if borrowing is becoming a habit, it’s a sign you’re due for an eye exam.
 (Find an America’s Best location near you.)

-You’re not alone: Nearly two-thirds of Americans say they don’t see as well as they’d like to, but just one in eight have had a recent eye check, according to a 2016 national survey conducted by the American Academy of Ophthalmology.
+You’re not alone: Nearly two-thirds of Americans say they don’t see as well as they’d like to, but just one in eight have had a recent eye exam, according to a 2016 national survey conducted by the American Academy of Ophthalmology.

 Count yourself among this group?
 Check out Dr. Schaefer’s top reasons to break the borrowing habit and get your eyes checked.

-Reason No. 1: It’s a Recipe for Eye Strain
+Eye Doctor's Reason No. 1: It’s a Recipe for Eye Strain

 Snatching glances through the wrong prescription lenses—even an outdated pair of your own—can strain your eyes.
 Lenses that are the wrong strength can make your eyes work harder than they should.